FIVE MOST SURPRISING FINDS

 RIAA, Billboard, Rolling Stone Industry Analyses, 2024

 In the early-to-mid 1990s, the dominant sound of rap shifted from conscious commentary to what the industry marketed as “gangsta rap.”
-The question that is never sufficiently asked is: who made that shift happen?
+The question that is never sufficiently asked is this — who made that shift happen?

 The artists did not collectively decide to abandon social consciousness.
 The labels decided what would be promoted, distributed, and played.
 The conscious artists did not disappear.
 They were defunded.